saveourtool/diktat/info/guide/guide-chapter-2.md

  */
 ```

-Other KDoc tags (such as @param type parameters and @see.) can be added as follow:
+Other KDoc tags (such as @param type parameters and @see.) can be added as follows:
 ```kotlin
 /**
  * Description of functionality